SooJae/blog/Frontend/CSS/height 종류.md

-scrollHeight: ENTIRE  content & padding (visible or not) Height of all content + paddings, despite of height of the element.
+3scrollHeight: ENTIRE  content & padding (visible or not) Height of all content + paddings, despite of height of the element.

 clientHeight: VISIBLE content & padding